-- To promote a data-driven process which elevates safety across all modes and prioritizes transportation network investments in the Kansas City region. - To develop, maintain, and implement the Safety Chapter of the Regional Transportation Plan 2050 as well as the Kansas City Regional Transportation Safety Blueprint 2018-22. - To foster communication and regional collaboration among local, state, and national safety stakeholders on transportation safety issues in the Kansas City region. - Foster a culture of safety by working with safety partners to share and reinforce messages with the public, which both encourage and enforce safe travel behavior.
+To promote a data-driven process which elevates safety across all modes and prioritizes

+- transportation network investments in the Kansas City region. - To develop, maintain, and implement the Safety Chapter of the Regional Transportation Plan 2050 as well as the 2022-2027 Transportation Safety Plan. - To foster communication and regional collaboration among local, state, and national safety stakeholders on transportation safety issues in the Kansas City region. - Foster a culture of safety by working with safety partners to share and reinforce messages with the public, which both encourage and enforce safe travel behavior.

-In 2017, work was completed to update and adopt the Kansas City Regional Transportation Safety Blueprint, Toward Zero Deaths - 2018-2022, which continues to be the active document used by the Destination Safe Coalition.
-Along with annual data from KDOT and MoDOT, this Blueprint guides the focus of the coalition's work as well as the strategies used to address traffic safety concerns in the region.
+In 2022, work was completed to adopt the 2022-2027 Transportation Safety Plan, the active document used by the Destination Safe Coalition.
+Along with annual data from KDOT and MoDOT, this plan guides the focus of the coalition's work as well as the strategies used to address traffic safety concerns in the region.